utkusarioglu/my-jenkins/README.md

 # MyJenkins

-Jenkins setup repo for home.
+Jenkins setup repo for home use.
 This repo assumes the following:

 1. The host computer runs windows
 2. The guest computer that creates the jenkins image runs a debian linux version